adrigg2/ches/README.md

 # Ches (with a single s)
-An attempt to create a chess game in Godot.
+An (WIP) attempt to create a chess game in Godot.